MEDAL OF KINDNESS

 Lauren Rahr

 Lauren Rahr is a high school teacher and girls varsity tennis coach at Lyme Old Lyme High School in Connecticut.
-After Madison Keys lost in the US Open semifinals last September, our team received the nicest email from Lauren.
-It was a little kindness that made a lot of difference.
+She was recognized for exemplifying kindness every day through her actions and impact on her students.

 Reese Brantmeier